GRIN2A

 Below is a summary for the GRIN2A gene observed in research publications.
 This is not meant to take the place of medical advice.

-GRIN2A-related disorder happens when there are changes in the GRIN2A gene.
+GRIN2A-related syndrome happens when there are changes to the GRIN2A gene.
 These changes can keep the gene from working as it should.

 Key Role